 Don't add any vector layers right now.
 See the note at the end of this walkthrough if you are eventually interested in overlaying shapefiles with your terrain.

-- Create a hillshade by selecting dem in the table of contents and clicking Raster > Terrain Analysis > Hillshade.
-Save the hillshade as a GeoTIFF named hillshade, and leave the default parameters as shown in the image below:
+- Create a hillshade by selecting dem in the table of contents and clicking Raster > Terrain Analysis > Hillshade (or Raster > Analysis > Hillshade in QGIS 3).
+Save the hillshade as a GeoTIFF named hillshade, and leave the default parameters as shown in the image below.
+In QGIS 3, some of the defaults and parameter orders are a bit different, but it's the same idea.
+The biggest difference is that you must choose Save to File and use the TIF format (there is no GeoTIFF option):

-- Create a slope surface by highlighting your dem layer in the table of contents and clicking Raster > Terrain Analysis > Slope.
-Save it as a GeoTIFF named slope and keep the rest of the defaults.
+- Create a slope surface by highlighting your dem layer in the table of contents and clicking Raster > Terrain Analysis > Slope (or Raster > Analysis > Slope in QGIS 3).
+Save it as a TIF or GeoTIFF named slope and keep the rest of the defaults.
 Each pixel in this surface has a value between 0 and 90 indicating the degree of slope in a particular cell.

 Now let's shade the slope to provide an extra measure of relief to the hillshade when we combine the two as partially transparent layers.